 An Illness or Injury Report will be completed for each occurrence with the exception of minor scratches and/or abrasions.
-An account of the occurrence will be documented immediately.
+An account of the occurrence will be documented immediately by either the teacher or School Nurse.
 Copies of this report will be maintained by the Health Nurse, reported in the RenWeb.com medical report section, and information provided to the parent.

-Health-Related Restrictions
+Restrictions, Health-Related

-We ask that the parent of any child with a health-related restriction please communicate the specific restriction to the 1) the student's teachers, 2) the School Nurse, 3) or Principal's designee, 4) Academic Excursion chaperones, 5) BSC and ASC personnel, and 6) record it in the RenWeb.com medical section.
+We ask that the parent of any child with a health-related restriction please communicate the specific restriction to the 1) the student's teachers, 2) the School Nurse, 3) Principal's designee, 4) Academic Excursion chaperones, 5) BSC and ASC personnel, and 6) record it in the RenWeb.com medical section.

-Some common restrictions include no P.E. due to an injury or no outdoor recess due to respiratory conditions.
+Some common restrictions may include no P.E. due to an injury or no outdoor recess due to respiratory conditions.